luigiselmi/kafka-clients/README.md

 ## Traffic Visualization
 The application uses the floating car data from the taxis as a proxy to monitor the traffic in the city of Thessaloniki.
 It consists of a certain number of docker containers.
-It can be deployed on a single node, such as a laptop with Docker installed, or in a cluster of nodes, such as EC2 servers on the Amazon cloud.
+It can be deployed on a single node, such as a laptop with [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) installed, or in a cluster of nodes, such as EC2 servers on the Amazon cloud.
 We start with the deployment on a single machine and in the following section is described how to set up a Docker swarm to distribute the containers across different nodes.
 All the docker images are available on Docker Hub so they do not have to be built on the local machine.